Most Popular

 Always consult the official ESDC and IRCC pages for current LMIA rules, IMP exemption codes, and occupation-specific requirements before accepting a Canadian job offer.
 The TFWP has changed materially since 2024, and occupation-specific moratoria, wage floors, and recruitment rules continue to evolve — verify the employer's LMIA or Offer of Employment documentation is current and correctly issued before submitting your application.

-For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore the Canada Work Visa hub for detailed FAQs and open work permit options.
+For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore the Canada Work Visa hub for FAQs and related work permit guides.

 Ready to apply for your Canada Employer-Specific Work Permit?